jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-The `org.apache.geode` Logger is the primary Logger used to control log output from all VMware GemFire components during the runtime operation of VMware GemFire.
+The `org.apache.geode` Logger is the primary Logger used to control log output from all [vmware-gemfire-name] components during the runtime operation of [vmware-gemfire-name].
 By default, it logs output at `INFO`.